jbumbe/EdgewarePlusPlus/README.md

 •+0.5-0.25 to version number: new feature, but a smaller one or something not as essential, or lots of bugfixes

 •+0.2-0.1 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 7.5**

+Was given a potential solution for fixing video issues that people have been having since the original EdgeWare, and decided to take it.
+Releasing a short-but-hopefully-sweet update to patch it.

+•*Added a new mode for video playback: using VLC to play videos.
+Toggle it on/off in the troubleshooting tab.*
+>You must have VLC installed for this.
+This should help people who were having audio issues with videos and it's also a lot faster to load.

+•*Trialing a new "more consistent popup experience" by making it so popups can only "roll" once per spawn.
+This mostly affects having videos or audio at very high percentage values- before the change they would also be accompanied by a regular popup.
+Currently only enabled for hibernate mode*
+>I kind of like the randomized-ish experience of having potentially more popups than expected, but also for things like hibernate mode you probably want something more consistent.
+I'll keep it on hibernate only for now while I consider what I want to do with this.

+•*Worth bringing up even though it was added slightly before: merged a pull request from a fine contributor that allows for non-animated gifs to be used properly!*

 **Version 7.2**